A few days ago, we received a question about supersets from a reader named Agneta:

 And those reps can make quite a difference.
 In another training study that spanned over eight weeks, participants resting three minutes between sets increased their muscle mass and strength twice as much as participants who rested only one minute between sets.5

-So – while supersets done with little or none rest between exercises might potentially hurt your performance, supersets that lead to you taking longer time between sets of the same exercise could actually help your performance:
+While supersets done with little or no rest between exercises might potentially hurt your performance, supersets that lead to you taking longer time between sets of the same exercise could actually help your performance:

 - In one study, participants trained bench press and seated row.
 One group did traditional training where they first completed all three sets of bench press before moving on to seated row.
 They rested for two minutes between each set of each exercise.
 The other group alternated between the two exercises, so they did one set of bench press, rested for two minutes, then did one set of seated row, rested for two minutes, then one set of bench press, and so on, effectively getting four minutes of “rest” between each set of the same exercise.
 Both workouts took just as long, but the group alternating between exercises were able to lift 13% more weight in total than the group who completed all sets of one exercise before moving on to the next.6